 - The Journal of Nutrition, Health, and Aging

 Scientific research writing is typically quite structured, formal, and detail-oriented.
-Scientific journal articles are generally comprised of five main components: 1) the abstract, which summarizes the purpose, process, and findings of the study, 2) the introduction which details the background, rationale, and primary objectives of the article, 3) the methods section, which outlines the design of the study, the methods and equipment for measuring data, and justification for their use, 4) Results, which describes the outcome of the researcher’s experiment, and 5) Analysis, which analyzes the data relative to the projections 6) Discussion, which explains the significance of the study’s findings.
+Scientific journal articles are generally comprised of five main components: 1) Abstract, which summarizes the purpose, process, and findings of the study, 2) Introduction, which details the background, rationale, and primary objectives of the article, 3) Methods section, which outlines the design of the study, the methods and equipment for measuring data, and justification for their use, 4) Results, which describes the outcome of the researcher’s experiment, and 5) Analysis, which analyzes the data relative to the projections 6) Discussion, which explains the significance of the study’s findings.
 In addition to these general structural guidelines, researchers often have to tailor their scientific writing to the formatting and other standards set forth by the journal(s) to which they submit their research.

 The same principles apply to the grant proposals scientists must submit for funding—these proposals must likewise be formal and structured.
 Therefore, researchers must not only have a thorough knowledge of their topic of study, but also how to express their knowledge and insights in a way that is tailored to their target audience, be it a research funding institution or the readers of a scientific journal.